liamwalsh1980/Milestone-Project-3/README.md

 >More to come – search bar, flicks of the week and potentially a carousel.

 ### Films page

+This page 'films.html' is for the purpose of holding all films added by all logged in users as a central page for everyone to view.
+Whether your logged in or not you will be able to access this page.
+The head and footer is indentical to the rest of the site by using the Jinja templating language.
+Within the body of the page i added a subheader called 'Films' and below is a 'for' loop iterating through films which is a function ??????

 [Back to top ⇧](#filmzone)